St. John Could Get Electricity Turned Back On, 6 Weeks After Hurricane Irma

 If all goes well, people on St. John in the U.S. Virgin Islands could have power restored next week for the first time since a pair of devastating Category 5 hurricanes struck in September, the local electric utility says.

+"Portions of St. John are scheduled to be restored by the middle of next week," says Jean P. Greaux, Jr., communications director for Virgin Islands Water and Power Authority.

-As they repair electrical transmission and distribution lines in St. Croix, St. Thomas and St. John, officials say they hope to restore power to 90 percent of the Virgin Islands territory by Christmas.
+As they repair electrical transmission and distribution lines on St. Croix, St. Thomas and St. John, officials say they hope to restore power to 90 percent of the Virgin Islands territory by Christmas.

 That's from the most recent update about the recovery effort in the Virgin Islands, home to more than 106,000 Americans in the most recent census.
 Much like in Puerto Rico — where more than 80 percent of customers still lack power — the Virgin Islands are enduring threats of shortages and uncertainty, weeks after massive hurricanes roared through the Caribbean.

-One month after Hurricane Maria hit on Sept.
-20 and even longer since Hurricane Irma hit in early September, here's a quick recap of where things stand in the U.S. Virgin Islands:
+Six weeks since Hurricane Irma hit in early September and one month after Hurricane Maria hit on Sept.
+20, here's a quick recap of where things stand in the U.S. Virgin Islands:

 Electricity